pmd/pmd/docs/pages/pmd/devdocs/info_for_developers.md

 ---
-title: PMD Info for Developers
+title: Working with properties
-short_title: Info for Developers
+short_title: Working with properties
 tags: [customizing, properties, property]
-summary: Info for PMD Developers
+summary: "Properties are a way to parameterise the behaviour of PMD rules and your own directly from the ruleset XML, which greatly improves their reusability.
+This page explains how to use existing properties, and how to define your own both for Java and XPath rules."
-last_updated: July 3, 2016
+last_updated: November 2017 (6.0.0)
-permalink: pmd_devdocs_info_for_developers.html
+permalink: pmd_devdocs_working_with_properties.html
-author: Hooper Bloob <hooperbloob@users.sourceforge.net>, Romain Pelisse <rpelisse@users.sourceforge.net>
+author: Hooper Bloob <hooperbloob@users.sourceforge.net>, Romain Pelisse <rpelisse@users.sourceforge.net>, Clément Fournier <clement.fournier76@gmail.com>
 ---

 # Working with properties